rafaelbco/rbco.wfdocumentator/README.txt

 - ``@@wf-graph``: Render an image representing the workflow's states and transitions as a graph.

 - ``@@wf-doc``: Render an HTML page describing the workflow.
 This includes the graph mentioned above.

 - ``@@wf-doc-user-friendly``: Same as ``@@wf-doc`` but hides some roles and permissions and the "acquire" column.

 Requirements
 ------------

-- Tested with Zope 2.10.7 + Plone 3.2.2.
-However only Zope 2 is required
+- Tested with Plone 4.3.x.
+However only Zope 2 is required (hopefuly).
-  (hopefuly).

 - Graphviz_.
 More precisely: there must be an executable called ``dot`` in the system path and the user running Zope must have execute permission on it.

 - Other requirements are pure Python packages registered on PyPI and distutils should handle them without problems.

 ..
 WARNING::